How to Help Hurricane Victims Recover and Rebuild

 Starting a fundraiser on GoFundMe takes just a few minutes, and our platform makes it simple to share your fundraiser with everyone you know.
-Our free fundraising platform means you can keep more of the donations you receive, so you can help more people who need it most.
+Our fundraising platform means you can keep more of the donations you receive, so you can help more people who need it most.

 Here are a few of our favorite fundraising ideas:

 - Start a relief fundraiser for someone in the community who was affected by a hurricane.

 - Contact city officials and find out what is most needed in recovery efforts, then start a fundraiser based on community needs.

 - Launch a fundraiser for your favorite nonprofit that is helping in the wake of the natural disaster.